I:Scintilla: Optics and The Immortal Tour (2007–2008)

 I:Scintilla released their second full-length album Optics in June 2007.
-The album consisted of many older, reworked songs as well as multiple new releases.
-Optics was released in single-CD format as well as a two-disc edition, containing a second disc entirely of remixes by bands such as Combichrist, Clan of Xymox, and Ego Likeness.
+The album was released in single-CD format as well as a two-disc edition, containing a second disc entirely of remixes by bands such as Combichrist, Clan of Xymox, and Angelspit.

-While this album was being made, Mines and Whisenhunt departed the band.
-Instead of replacing the members, Jim Cookas began programming the bass parts and played all of the guitar parts.

 Optics peaked at #6 on the Deutsche Alternative Charts Top 10 Albums list, and was featured in multiple alternative magazines.

 Preceding the album release, I:Scintilla performed at Wave-Gotik-Treffen in May 2007.

 I:Scintilla joined with the then-Tallahassee-based darkwave band The Crüxshadows and Canadian electro act Ayria for the U.S. stretch of The Crüxshadows' Immortal Tour in 2008.
-At this point, the band incorporated two new members, Justin Pogue (keytarist) and Vincent Grech (drums).
-Up until then, the drums had all been done through a drum machine.
+Chad Mines (bass/guitar) left the band shortly before this tour and was replaced with Justin Pogue (synthesizers).

 Dying & Falling (2009–2011)

-In 2009, keytarist Justin Pogue left the band and moved to Florida, where he was a DJ under the name DJ Halon at the now-closed Club Rayn's popular Industrial music and Alternative Rock night, Blue Monday.
-In the band he was replaced by Brent Leitner (guitar/programming).
+In 2009, Justin Pogue left the band and was replaced by Brent Leitner (guitar).

 On December 4, 2009, I:Scintilla released an EP titled Prey On You.
 The EP contained three new songs and five remixes of these songs.
-Two songs, Prey On You and Ammunition, were later released on I:Scintilla's third full-length album Dying & Falling (formerly called Redshift), which was released on November 26, 2010.
+Two songs, Prey On You and Ammunition, were later released on I:Scintilla's third full-length album Dying & Falling, which was released on November 26, 2010.
 Like Optics, this album was released with a single disc version and a limited edition containing a second disc.
 This second disc contained the third song from the Prey On You, another previously unreleased track, and nine remixes.

-Over the next year I:Scintilla toured lightly, with most of their shows being in their hometown of Chicago.
-Around December 2012, Brandon Chase was brought in to fill the long empty bass position, making the band a quintet.
-However, he left I:Scintilla the following August to focus on his own bands.